mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 ### Summary

-Katagiri Roshi explains the deep meaning of the *Verse of Opening the Sutra*, which is usually recited before a dharma talk.
+Katagiri Roshi explains the deep meaning of the *Verse of Opening the Sutra*, which is usually chanted before a dharma talk.
 He connects the *Verse* to related passages from the *Saddharma Puṇḍarīka Sutra* (the *Lotus Sutra*) and the *Samadhi Sutra*.
 He also draws a connection with the psychologist Alice Miller.

 ### Transcript